 (2) A transcript of the proceedings on the application is not to be made.

-(3) No record of the application or of an order in relation to the application is to be available for search by any person, except by direction of a Judge.
+(3) No record of the application or of an order in relation to the application is to be available for search by any person, except by direction of a judge.

 (4) Nothing in this section prevents a person who was present at an application from giving oral evidence to a court about things that happened at the application.